tonikazic/chloe/README.md

 Toni Kazic
 bioRxiv 2020.01.28.923763; doi: <https://doi.org/10.1101/2020.01.28.923763>

 Comments and pull requests are welcome, **especially for the documentation**.
 Please use the Github issue machinery for reporting issues, rather than emailing me.
 I can guide you in adapting the code for your work: you don't need to know much about writing code to get started.

 Note that dates are in the form day.month.year.

-Kazic, 7.10.2024
+Toni Kazic, 7.10.2024